nirvik-alpha/Wowfood/README.md

 # Wowfood

 An online food ordering system can be defined as Software that allows restuarent runs their business on internet .
 Wowfood is a website for hungry customers to view restuarent dishes And place their online order.
 Customer can choose their desired food using category .
 In this HTML , CSS are used as front-end and PHP is used as back-end.
 For storing data MYSQL is used as database .
+This website is full dynamic , all the data are feteched from database.

 ## Features :
 * User freindly login/register system.